sesamesoftware/DeploymentGuide/Datasources/Vertica.md

          1. The oldest date found in the schema for the fields in the date field list.
 This helps to avoid slow startup of initial load where it will query empty time.
 5. Click Test
 6. Once you see Connection Test Successful, click Save and Close.

+### Additional Configuration

+   1. When setting up your Warehouse configuration file you have to set **USE INTERNATINALIZATION** to false in the database design section
+   2. The rj.database.singleByte setting needs to be set to true in the defaults file.
+      1. Click on the Warehouse tab.
+      2. Click on defaults.
+      3. In the rj.database Preferences section set rj.database.singleByte = true

 ---